 The Prairie Conservation Forum was established by the Government of Alberta in 1989 to convey Alberta's support and commitment to implementing the Prairie Conservation Action Plan (PCAP).
 The PCAPs are five year blueprints for conserving, protecting and managing native prairie and parkland species, communities and habitats, and was initiated by the World Wildlife Fund, Canada and the provincial governments of Manitoba, Saskatchewan and Alberta to offer a prairie-wide vision for the preservation of Canada's prairies.
 Alberta's PCAP is prepared by a committee of PCF members that represent government and non-government organizations in Alberta.

 credit: Carla Koenig

 The Forum itself is a not-for-profit organization, whose members represent a voluntary coalition of around 50 organizations.
 These organizations include: agricultural groups, conservation groups, land and resource management organizations, federal and provincial agencies, local/regional authorities and service agencies, industry, academia, and individuals.
 These members are dedicated to advancing the goals outlined in the PCAP, and wherever possible, attend regular PCF meetings to share information, collaborate on projects, participate on PCF working committees, and contribute resources to advance the aims of the Forum.

-- Save the Date!
-The PCF spring meeting and tour will both be held on Wednesday, June 17 at the Ann and Sandy Cross Conservation Area.
-The meeting will occur in the morning and early afternoon, and the tour will occur in the late afternoon and evening.
+- Registration is now open for the PCF spring meeting and tour that will be held on June 17 at the Ann and Sandy Cross Conservation Area in Calgary. » Read More

 - The PCF will be having a casino in Calgary on June 18 and 19.
 We are still in need of volunteers for Friday, June 19.
-Please contact Sasha at email@example.com if you can volunteer for one or two shifts.
+Please contact Sasha at firstname.lastname@example.org if you can volunteer for one or two shifts.
+Thank you!